 Initially, this referred to the playing of music without reference to printed notation.
-More recently it is also used figuratively to mean 'handle a situation in an impromptu manner', i.e. without reference to pre-determined rules or guidelines.
+More recently it is also used figuratively to mean 'handle a situation in an impromptu manner', that is, without reference to pre-determined rules or guidelines.

 The use of the word 'ear' to denote musical talent dates back to the 16th century.
 William Caxton's assistant, Jan van Wynkyn (a.k.a.
 Wynkyn de Worde) printed this book by William Bonde - The Pilgrimage of Perfection, 1526:

 The phrase 'play by ear' is much later.
 The first record of it is in an 1839 edition of The Edinburgh Review:

 "Miss Austen is like one who plays by ear, while Miss Martineau understands the science."